wazzup52/buy-sell-app-basic/README.md

 # buy-sell-app-basic
-This was a project for school
+This was a project for POO2 class